 It really comes down to the luck of the draw with these things because you get assigned a group according to your location and the date you welcomed your baby.
 So you’re put with other local mums whose bubs are the same age.
 Makes sense.

 Sure you might go along, and might not click with anyone and decide it’s not for you.
 Nothing lost, nothing gained, and that’s fine.
-BUT, you also might go along and find some fellow mamas who become your kindred spirits and go on to be lifelong friends.
-Or you also might find something in between the two.
+BUT, you also might go along and find some fellow parents who are on your wavelength and go on to be lifelong friends.
+Or you also might find something in between the two, which is still a win.

 Building up your support network